 In contrast to milk, the curd is created through fermentation, which separates the milk solids from the liquid (known as whey), making it more concentrated and higher in protein than milk itself.
 Since proteins are more challenging to digest, curd’s high protein content is to blame for the slower digestion rate.

-Like all dairy products, curd is a good source of calcium.
+Like all dairy products, the curd is a good source of calcium.
 A bowl of curd has a lot of calcium, which helps maintain strong bones.
 However, dietary calcium has additional benefits, including preventing weight gain.
 A calcium-rich diet may prevent you from gaining the weight you have lost if you have done so in a healthy quantity.

 Regarding weight loss, including milk in your diet would be great for your low-fat eating habits, but because milk contains lactose, a lactose-sensitive person may find it difficult to include it in their diet.
 Curd, however, is made by fermenting milk, which is accomplished by adding a bacteria called Lactobacillus bulgaricus.
 These bacteria turn the lactose in milk into lactic acid, making curd acceptable for lactose-intolerant people to consume.